How to Know if You Have Low Progesterone

 You can also test this yourself at home using Proov strips, which have you test your progesterone multiple days after ovulation leading up to your period to get a read on what your progesterone levels are like.
 This is really helpful, especially if you’re tyring to get pregnant and it’s really cost effective as well.

+A conventional medical doctor is just there to look at your labs and diagnose.
 But if you go to a naturopathic doctor, or even a practitioner, they will look at any screenings and any labs in relation to your symptoms to see what’s going on.
 They look more holistically at your life and ask how it makes sense in relation to any of the functional tests they ran.

-This is why sometimes your typical blood draw is not the most accurate way to get a reading on your progesterone.
-That’s where I recommend doing a saliva test or the DUTCH test if you really want to keep an eye on it.
+Something else to keep in mind when it comes to testing your progesterone levels is that progesterone levels fluctuate.
+So if you get your labs done right before your progesterone pulses, it could be showing low when your actual levels are okay.
+Again, this is why sometimes your typical blood draw is not the most accurate way to get a reading on your progesterone.
+I recommend doing a saliva test or the DUTCH test if you really want to keep an eye on it.

 So these are all the things I recommend keeping an eye on to help you get an idea of what’s going on.
 I know sometimes people are like, “Oh my gosh, I’ll just run and get this test and that’ll tell me what’s happening.”